Halfspace type theorems for self-shrinkers in arbitrary codimension: Results

 \item If the $\Sigma$ lies in $\overline {B^m(a,\sqrt{2n + |a|^2})}$ or in $\mathbb R^m-B^m(a,\sqrt{2n + |a|^2})$ then $\Sigma\subset S^{m-1}(a,\sqrt{2n + |a|^2}).$ Moreover, if $n=m-1,$ then $\Sigma$ is the sphere $S^{n}(\sqrt{2n}).$ \end{enumerate} \end{theorem} \begin{proof} From (\ref{eq5}), it follows that

 Therefore, (\ref{eq7}) and (\ref{eq51}) yields

 The theorem is proved easily by some arguments as in the proof of Theorem \ref{theoball}.
 Note that, for codimension 1 case, the sphere $S^{n}(a,\sqrt{2n + |a|^2})$ is a self-shrinker if and only if $a=0.$ \end{proof} \begin{rem} Theorem 5.1 in \cite{gipa} shows another version of Theorem \ref{theoball}, where self-shrinkers are assumed to be parabolic instead of proper.
-And a different proof of Theorem \ref{theoball}, stated in term of $\lambda$-self-shrinkers, is done in this paper (Theorem 6.3). \end{rem}
+And a different proof of Theorem \ref{theoball}, stated in terms of $\lambda$-self-shrinkers, was also done in \cite{gipa} (Theorem 6.3). \end{rem}